bitcoin-teleport/teleport-transactions/README.md

 * Create three teleport wallets by running `cargo run -- --wallet-file-name=<wallet-name> generate-wallet` twice.
 Instead of `<wallet-name>`, use something like `maker1.teleport`, `maker2.teleport` and `taker.teleport`.

-* Use `cargo run -- --wallet-file-name=maker1.teleport get-receive-invoice` to obtain 3 addresses of the maker1 wallet, and send regtest bitcoins to each of them (amount 5000000 satoshi or 0.05 BTC in this example).
+* Use `cargo run -- --wallet-file-name=maker1.teleport get-receive-invoice` to obtain 3 addresses of the maker1 wallet, and send regtest bitcoin to each of them (amount 5000000 satoshi or 0.05 BTC in this example).
 Also do this for the `maker2.teleport` and `taker.teleport` wallets.
 Get the transactions confirmed.

 * Check the wallet balances with `cargo run -- --wallet-file-name=maker1.teleport wallet-balance`.
 Example: